 Photo by Hollye Hurst

 A house can be a very complex and personal dream symbol.
 Typically a house contains different areas which may represent different realms of the dreamer’s psychological world.
 If the dream activity takes place in a particular part of the house is it the kitchen, attic, bedroom or bathroom?
 Different rooms suggest different activities and meaning.
 For example, the attic and the basement are typically where things from the past are stored.
+How might this be relevant to the dream?

 If the dream activity takes place in the kitchen what does the dreamer associate with a kitchen?
 To get down to the basics, how would they imagine describing a kitchen to someone from another planet?
 Generally, a kitchen is a place of change and transformation.
 The raw becomes the cooked and provides nourishment.
 The kitchen is also involved with the preservation of health.
 What are the specifics of this particular kitchen in the dream?
 Does this dream have a message about how you nourish yourself or your health?
 Does it have a message about changing the ingredients of your life to "cook" up something new?